Raise your hand if you love stepping on the scale first thing in the morning, every morning!

 • Have your stress levels improved?

-• Are you becoming more consistent to your diet adherence?
+• Are you becoming more consistent with your diet adherence?

 • Are you getting more sleep?
 Has the quality of your sleep improved?